yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 Yazi comes with the these previewer plugins:

-- folder: bridge between the Yazi file system and the preview
+- folder: bridge between the Yazi filesystem and the preview
 - code: bridge between built-in code highlighting and the preview, providing async concurrent rendering
 - json: bridge between `jq` and the preview, providing async concurrent rendering
 - noop: no operation